VladLimbean/Data-Mining-Algs/README.md

-# Data-Mining-Algs
+# Data-Mining-Individual-Assignment

-Pattern mining, classification alg and clustering algorithm
+Implementation of the Apriori pattern mining algorithm, k nearest neighbors classification algorithm and k-means clustering algorithm.

+The project was worked on for the duration of two months using an internal messy data set.